ArtOfCode-/nails/docs/api/controllers.md

 Any method you make public by exporting it is eligible to be an action (a route's processing function) if it is specified in a route.

 ### Action Format
-An action must take the form of a function that accepts one parameter.
+An action must take the form of a function that accepts up to one parameter.
 This parameter, `req`, is the HTTP request as passed to the Nails server.
 This is a Node.JS `http.IncomingMessage` object, the documentation for which is available
 [here](https://nodejs.org/api/http.html#http_class_http_incomingmessage).

 The action will be executed in the context of Nails' controller library, which gives you access to controller helper methods including `this.render` (as demonstrated in the example below) and `this.redirect`.
+Full documentation for the `this` value, see [the API docs](https://artofcode-.github.io/nails/api/#Context).

 **Example:**
 ```js